zimivanende/BoomiFlow-SearchFilterTable/README.md

 ## Datasource

-Set the datasource to a list of objects
+Set the datasource to a list of objects.

+BETA !! or a service.

 ## State